Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 Penny StocksBlue-Chips

-Value and PredictabilityLess actual value, greater perceived potential, less predictableSafer but boring, no potential for a price explosion
+Value and PredictabilityLess actual value in penny stocks, greater perceived potential, less predictableSafer but boring, no potential for a price explosion

 SpeculationHighly speculative.
 For some penny stocks, speculation is all they have going, while others see their shares soar on speculative buying.Little or no speculative value.

-Fundamental Analysis and Information AvailabilityPoor visibility levels, lower reporting responsibility.
-Can be researched properly if the Leeds Analysis method I describe in Chapter Three is applied.Well known, heavily followed companies have a wealth of information available.
+Fundamental Analysis and Information AvailabilityPoor visibility levels, lower reporting responsibility with penny stocks.
+Can be researched properly if Leeds Analysis is applied.Well known, heavily followed companies have a wealth of information available.

-Technical AnalysisTA methods can not be applied to penny stocks, except for the proprietary techniques and indicators I describe in the second half of Leeds Analysis later in this book.TA can be easily applied to high volume shares.
+Technical AnalysisTA methods can not be applied to penny stocks, except for proprietary techniques and indicators.TA can be easily applied to high volume shares.

 VolatilityHighly volatile, with more frequent profit-taking opportunities, and greater price swings.More secure and insulated from volatility.